Affordable Care Act: National Federation of Independent Business v. Sebelius

 Opponents challenged ACA's constitutionality in multiple lawsuits on multiple grounds.
 The Supreme Court ruled, 5–4, that the individual mandate was constitutional when viewed as a tax, although not under the Commerce Clause.

-The Court further determined that states could not be forced to expand Medicaid.
 ACA withheld all Medicaid funding from states declining to participate in the expansion.
 The Court ruled that this was unconstitutionally coercive and that individual states had the right to opt out without losing preexisting Medicaid funding.

 Contraception mandate

-In March 2012, the Roman Catholic Church, while supportive of ACA's objectives, voiced concern through the United States Conference of Catholic Bishops that aspects of the mandate covering contraception and sterilization and HHS's narrow definition of a religious organization violated the First Amendment right to free exercise of religion and conscience.
+In March 2012, the Catholic Church, while supportive of ACA's objectives, voiced concern through the United States Conference of Catholic Bishops that aspects of the mandate covering contraception and sterilization and HHS's narrow definition of a religious organization violated the First Amendment right to free exercise of religion and conscience.
 Various lawsuits addressed these concerns, including Burwell v.
 Hobby Lobby Stores, Inc., which looked at private corporations and their duties under the ACA.

 In Little Sisters of the Poor Saints Peter and Paul Home v.
 Pennsylvania, the Supreme Court ruled 7–2 on July 8, 2020, that employers with religious or moral objections to contraceptives can exclude such coverage from an employee's insurance plan.
 Writing for the majority, Justice Clarence Thomas said, "No language in the statute itself even hints that Congress intended that contraception should or must be covered.
 It was Congress, not the [administration], that declined to expressly require contraceptive coverage in the ACA itself."
 Justices Roberts, Alito, Gorsuch, and Kavanaugh joined Thomas's opinion.
 Justice Elena Kagan filed a concurring opinion in the judgment, in which Stephen Breyer joined.
 Justices Ginsburg and Sotomayor dissented, saying the court's ruling "leaves women workers to fend for themselves."

+In a later lawsuit brought by private health insurance buyers and businesses, Judge Reed O'Connor of the Federal District Court for the Northern District of Texas ruled in March 2023 that the ACA's provision of contraceptives, HIV testing, and screenings for cancer, diabetes, and mental health violated the plaintiffs' freedom of religious exercise, and placed an injunction on that portion of the ACA.
+The Biden administration planned to seek a hold on O'Connor's decision.